thisnameissoclever/rs-ge-price-tracker-extension/README.md

 **What syncs:**
 - ✅ All tracked items and their current prices
 - ✅ High and low price thresholds for each item
 - ✅ Alert settings and preferences
 - ✅ Display and sorting preferences
+- ✅ Price analysis summaries (trend data, volatility metrics)

 **What doesn't sync:**
+- ❌ Full 30-day price history (stored locally for performance)
 - ❌ Notification history (for performance)
 - ❌ Temporary UI states